Introduction to SAML

 • Description: Write a short description of your connection.

-• Identifier (Entity ID): Navigate to the "Azure Application Manager" section, click on the "Single Sign-On" tab,
+• Identifier (Entity ID): Navigate to the "Azure Application Manager" section, click on the "Single Sign-On" tab, Azure saml Overview

 and copy the Microsoft Entra Identifier of your application.
 Then, paste it into the "SSO.ID Identifier" field.